marmstr93ng/OhChristmasTree/README.md

 * Size, Shape, stand mechanics
 2. PCB Layout

+### Questions
+* How to drive multiple LEDs off a few pins (ATtiny has five pins)?
+* How to control fading?
+Achievable on as few pins as possible?

 ### Patterns
 * Chase (one on at a time up the string of lights)
 * FiftyFifty (half on, half off, switch back and forth)